fan2/mkdocs/docs/blog/posts/linux/rpi-ubuntu/ubuntu-cloudflare-access-ssh.md

 Open [Cloudflare Dashboard](https://dash.cloudflare.com/), Click Zero Trust to enter [Cloudflare One](https://one.dash.cloudflare.com/) page, select an account to log in.

 Click `Access - Applications` in the left panel, find the `+ Add an Application` button on the right and click.
-You should choose a *plan* the first time you use it.
+On your first attempt, you'll have to choose a *plan* before proceeding.

 **Steps**: Select type > Configure application > Add policies > Setup.

+To grant a user access to an application, simply add their email address to an Access policy.

 1. Select application type: `Self-hosted`